dart-lang/site-www/src/language/concurrency.md

 ### Isolate.spawn

-Creating background worker isolates requires some work to set up 2-way communication between the main isolate and the worker isolate.
+Creating [background worker](#background-workers) isolates requires setting up two-way communication between the main isolate and the worker isolate.
 This code snippet shows the bare-minimum needed to create a long-lived isolate.
 You can see a more detailed code example and explanation on the [Isolates][] page.